isomerpages/cris-precise/news-and-highlights/events/_posts/2026-03-31-post-Integrative Perspectives on the Host Microbiome and Mental Wellbeing.md

 study is one of Asia's largest investigations into the gut microbiome and mental health.
-Complementing this, the LUCIDA Project at University of Wisconsin–Madison examines gut-depression links across diverse populations, using genomic and digital phenotyping approaches.
+Complementing this, the LUCIDA Project at University of Wisconsin–Madison examines gut-depression links across diverse populations, using genomic, behavioural, and digital phenotyping approaches.
 Together, these initiatives aim to deepen our understanding of microbiome-brain interactions and to inform innovative strategies for the prevention and treatment of mental illness.</p>
 <h3><strong>Programme Details</strong></h3>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="WisSing Symposium 2026" src="/images/Resources/Events/No_Synopsis__GLOW_WisSing_Project_Meeting_EDM.jpg">